deblnia/deblnia.github.io/content/posts/dealer-mad-libs.md

 Why can’t
 <input id="2" class="priv" type="text" placeholder="privileged group" /> ...
 ```
-Here we want the both inputs to change when either is given a privileged group.
-Note that using classes and IDs is useful because you can keep track of both the type of the input (noun, verb, ordinal number, podunk town etc.) with the class, and the occurance with the ID.
+Here we want the both inputs to change when either is given an input.
+Note that using both classes and IDs is useful because you can keep track of both the type of the input (privileged group, noun, verb, ordinal number etc.) with the class, and count occurances with the ID.

 The following jQuery-inflected Javascript binds the values of both inputs together.